ververica/jupyter-vvp/vvp-magics/README.md

 ## Docker setup

-First build the vvpmagics.zip.
+First build the vvpmagics sdist package as above.
 Then create the Docker image:
 ```
 docker build . --tag vvp-jupyter:latest
 ```